rvaccarim/hs_resizer/README.md

 # Hearthstone Resizer
-This repository contains a small utiltity in assembly to maximize both Battle.net and Hearthstone windows.
+This repository contains a small utility coded in assembly to maximize both Battle.net and Hearthstone.

-You can check more details on my [blog](https://robertovaccari.com/blog/2020_08_06_hs_resizer/)
+You can check more details on my [blog](https://robertovaccari.com/blog/2020_08_06_hs_resizer/).